orchetect/MIDIKit/Sources/MIDIKitSMF/MIDIKitSMF.docc/MIDIFileEvent-SMPTEOffset.md

 >
 > MIDI SMPTE Offset subframes (fractional frames) are always in 100ths of a frame, even in SMPTE-based tracks which specify a different frame subdivision for delta-times.

+## Timecode

+For documentation on the `Timecode` type, see TimecodeKit documentation.

 ## Topics

 ### Constructors